 Absolutely!
 The amount of desserts and sweet treats around Disney World is practically ridiculous… but in such a great way!
 There is no shortage of the good stuff, so don’t forget this as you eat your meals.
 Plus, it’s Disney – so don’t hesitate to eat your dessert before your salad from time to time!

 9 – Keep an Eye on the Time.

 Wear a watch or have your phone close to keep an eye on the time.
-We don’t always recommend this on vacation but it’s helpful to stay in the loop with park hours, Extra Magic Hours, character meet and greets, parades, fireworks, dining reservations, FastPasses, etc. Keep an eye on the time!
+We don’t always recommend this on vacation but it’s helpful to stay in the loop with park hours, character meet and greets, parades, fireworks, dining reservations, FastPasses, etc. Keep an eye on the time!

 10 – The best attractions to FastPass.